-The Amazon Research Awards (ARA) program offers awards of up to $80,000 to faculty members at academic institutions in North America and Europe for research in these areas:
+The Amazon Research Awards (ARA) program offers awards of up to $80,000 to faculty members at academic institutions worldwide for research in these areas:

 - Computer vision